eduairet/the-rust-programming-language-book-notes/notes/09-error-handling.md

   ```
 - A backtrace is a list of all the functions that have been called to get to this point.
 - You can run the program with the `RUST_BACKTRACE=1` environment variable to display a backtrace.
+- Panicking is good idea when something unexpected can happen, like a bug in the program, the user providing invalid input, or a file not found, etc.

 ## Recoverable Errors with `Result`